2023DD2480Group20/CI-Server/README.md

-# DD2480 Assignment 2: CI-Server
+# DD2480 Assignment 2: CI Server

 ### About

 This is an assignment for the course DD2480 Software Engineering Fundamentals on KTH.
-This assignment's goal is to implement a Continuous Integration (CI) server that has the ability to automatically test a build and test code that was commited to a project's Github repository.
-The CI-server can then report the results back in the form of setting the commit status.
+The assignment's goal is to implement a Continuous Integration (CI) server that can automatically build and test code that was committed to a project's GitHub repository.
+The CI server can then report the results back in the form of setting the commit status.
 It can only perform these actions on this repository.

 ### Features

-* Can build a project after being triggered by a Github webhook push event (Note: the webhook Content type needs to be "application/json").
+* Can build a project after being triggered by a GitHub webhook push event (*Note:* the webhook's Content type needs to be "application/json").
 It then clones the repo from the branch where the commit was made.

-* When builing the project, it also runs the test automatically.
+* When building the project, it also runs the test automatically.

 * The server can notify about the results of the building and testing by setting the commit status.

 ### Build and Run

-The project can be built and run with the commands (which also runs the test):
+The project can be built, tested, and run with the commands:

 ```
 gradle build
 gradle run
 ```

-In order to only run the tests, one can run the command:
+To only run the tests, one can run the command:

 ```
 gradle test
 ```

-This requires your system to have a valid gradle installation.
+This requires the system to have a valid gradle installation.

 ### Credits